GerryPidgeonWork/DWHOrdersToCash/readme.md

 └── 06 Amazon\03 DWH\YY.MM - Amazon DWH data.csv
 ```

-Each file contains all relevant rows for that vendor within the configured reporting period.
+Each file contains all relevant rows for that provider for the selected month.

 ---

 ## 🗓️ Configuration

-Reporting period is controlled manually via:
+Reporting period can be set manually or dynamically via the GUI.

+### Manual configuration (optional)

 ```python
 # processes/P07_module_configs.py